 Read my initial review of the startup here and download the app for free.
-Start building your investor score as early as possible to better you chances of getting access.
+Start building your investor score as early as possible to better your chances of getting access.

 Not only is Motif Investing making IPO investing easy for smaller investors, it’s also a discount brokerage for buying individual stocks or “motifs”.
 Motif Investing enables investors to buy and sell ideas.
 You can create your own mini-ETF, and buy all the stocks, up to 30, for just $9.95.

 For example, if you think self-driving cars are the future, you can buy a motif created by experts that include companies ready to profit from the trend.
-Or create you own.
-There are thousands of motifs to choose from.
-All empower you to find hidden companies ready to profit from future trends.
+Or build your own.
+There are thousands of motifs from which you can choose.
+All empower you to find hidden companies prepared to benefit from future trends.

 You don’t have to wait for Uber to go public, start investing in the future today.